arjunvnair/ParfA/README.md

 ![ParfA logo](http://i.imgur.com/yPF8UfJ.png)

 Programming is becoming an increasingly valuable skill in the Digital Age.
 However, when learning a programming language for the first time, many beginners struggle to simultaneously learn the fundamental logic behind programming along with the complicated syntax that comes with these languages.
-These languages are very powerful in the right hands, but they can be daunting and even discouraging for beginners.
+These languages are very powerful in the right hands, but they can be daunting for beginners.

-ParfA is a text-based programming language made specifically for beginners; although it doesn't have all the functionality of a real programming language, it can still be used to make a variety of programs, from text-based games to quizzes, in a matter of minutes.
+ParfA (pronounced like parfait) is a text-based programming language made specifically for beginners; although it doesn't have all the functionality of a real programming language, it can still be used to make a variety of programs, from text-based games to quizzes, in a matter of minutes.

 ## Why Learn ParfA?